 Can I get a credit card with an IVA?

-If you have a poor credit record or little credit history, you may see a lot of advertising for credit cards, and you may receive targeted marketing to encourage you to apply for a card.
+If you have a poor credit record or little credit history, you may:

-It's not usually recommended to take out further credit after clearing your debts.
+It is not recommended to take out further credit after paying off your debts.

 How can I improve my credit score after an IVA?

 You may be tempted to apply for credit after your IVA, to try to repair your credit score.
-However, this could be very expensive and difficult to pay back.
+But, this could be expensive and hard to pay back.

 There are other positive steps you can take during and after your IVA, to improve your credit score, such as:

-• Regularly check your credit report so you can correct any misinformation or inaccuracies as soon as they appear
+• Regularly check your credit report: So you can correct any information that is wrong

-• Register on the electoral roll to help future lenders verify that your personal information is correct
+• Register on the electoral roll: To help future lenders know you are

-• Pay your bills on time because, depending on how you pay for them, bills such as your gas, electric and mobile phone contract will appear on your credit report
+• Pay your bills on time: Bills such as your gas, electric and mobile phone contract may appear on your credit report.
+This depends on how you pay them

 mum at the table with bills